patrovite/Course_Generator/doc/en/md/09-Advanced_use.md

 * "language" : Selects the language used in the interface.
 "System" uses operating system settings to determine which language to use.
 If the system language is not managed by **Course Generator** then English is selected.
 * "Units" : Chooses between "km/m" and "Miles/Feet".
 * "Speed format" : Chooses the type of speed to display (speed or pace).
-* "Threshold for position filter (in %) : Threshold, in%, from which the software asks if we want to apply a filter on GPS points when loading a track.
+* "Threshold for position filter (in %)" : Threshold, in %, from which the software asks if we want to apply a filter on GPS points when loading a track.
+* "Threshold for climb calculation (in meter)" : Threshold, in meter, from where you take into account a difference of elevation.
+Used the by the software to calcultate the ascending and descending climb.
 * "Check for update at startup" : Allows you to choose if you want to check for a newer version of **Course Generator** available at application startup.

 ### "Display" tab